‘Winnie the Pooh’ film pulled from Hong Kong cinemas

 Kenny Ng, a professor at Hong Kong Baptist University’s academy of film, refused to speculate on the reason behind the cancellation, but suggested the mechanism of silencing criticism appeared to be resorting to commercial decisions.

-Hong Kong is a former British colony that returned to China’s rule in 1997 with a promise of retaining its Western-style freedoms.
-But China imposed a national security law following massive pro-democracy protests in 2019, leaving many dissidents silenced or jailed.
+Hong Kong is a former British colony that returned to China’s rule in 1997, promising to retain its Western-style freedoms.
+But China imposed a national security law following massive pro-democracy protests in 2019, silencing or jailing many dissidents.

-In 2021, the government tightened guidelines and authorised censors to ban films believed to have breached the sweeping law.
+In 2021, the government tightened guidelines and authorized censors to ban films believed to have breached the sweeping law.

-Ng said the city saw more cases of censorship over the last two years but mostly targeting non-commercial movies, such as independent short films.
+Ng said the city saw more cases of censorship over the last two years, mostly targeting non-commercial movies, such as independent short films.

 “When there is a red line, then there are more taboos,” he said.